joelnb/ansible-ssmtp/README.md

 # ansible-ssmtp

+**Note: sSMTP is unmaintained.
+Consider using something like msmtp or OpenSMTPD instead.**

 Ansible role to setup SSMTP to forward to a remote SMTP server and configure a systemd unit which can be used to send an email when a service fails.

 ## Variables